westcoastdigital/Simpli-WP-Optimser/README.md

 3. Upload images as normal - source is tracked automatically
 4. View statistics on tracked vs untracked uploads

+### Large Image Size

+This feature works automatically once the plugin is activated.

+1. The `simpli-thumbbail` image size (50x50px) is registered on activation
+2. New images uploaded will automatically generate this thumbnail size
+3. The thumbnail is used throughout the Optimiser plugin interface
+4. No configuration or manual action required

 ## Requirements

 - WordPress 5.0 or higher